Taking a Different Road to Recovery – AFR’s Unique Approach to Rehabilitation

 A Forever Recovery has a core program known as Moral Reconation Therapy (MRT), which was developed in 1985 by Dr. Gregory Little and Dr. Kenneth Robinson as a long-term cognitive behavioral treatment.
 Initially focusing on changing the criminal thought processes of convicted felons, we have adapted the MRT approach to concentrate on addressing the causes of a patient’s addiction.
 AFR is the first inpatient residential treatment center to utilize an intensive MRT program.
 This option encourages our patients to take a more active approach in their recovery.
 It helps patients discover what it is they are fighting or hiding from.

 In addition to the MRT program, we also offer several different pathways, or “tracks,” to spiritual discovery or reconnection.
 When it comes to spirituality, we do not speak of any particular religion or belief system.
 Also, we do not expect any patient to adhere to any spirituality that they are not comfortable with.
-From the Christian Faith-Based Track to the Holistic Track, which features Eastern Philosophies and meditation practices, and even to the Indigenous Track, which utilizes various spiritual aspects of traditional Native American beliefs, we have addiction treatment program options that will fit any person’s needs.
+From the Christian Faith-Based Track to the Indigenous Track which utilizes various spiritual aspects of traditional Native American beliefs, we have addiction treatment program options that will fit any person’s needs.

 Spiritual and Faith-Based Programs Available